Kindle Scribe vs Kobo Elipsa

 2021.
 Kobo Elipsa adds Audiobooks support

-Kobo has rolled out a new software update that covers their entire range of ereaders, both old and new.
-The notable highlight of this update is the inclusion of audiobook support for the 10.3-inch Kobo Elipsa, which was introduced in June.
-As a result, three of Kobo's current devices now offer audiobook functionality, including the recently released Kobo Libra 2 and Kobo Sage.
-Kobo updates are typically delivered through automatic downloads during syncing, but they are gradually rolled out in phases, meaning it may take a few weeks for all users to receive the update.
+Kobo has introduced a new software update for their entire range of e-readers, both recent and older models.
+The most significant change with this update is the inclusion of audiobook support for the 10.3-inch Kobo Elipsa, which was released in June.
+This means that three of Kobo’s current devices now support audiobooks, including the new Kobo Libra 2 and Kobo Sage.
+Kobo updates are typically rolled out in phases, so you can either wait for the new firmware to automatically download and install during a sync, or it might take several weeks to receive the update.

 2021.
 Kobo released Elipsa - 10.3 inch e-note and e-reader

-Kobo is set to launch the Kobo Elipsa, a new 10.3-inch e-reader and e-notepad device.
+Kobo is launching a new 10.3-inch e-reader and digital notepad device called the Kobo Elipsa.
 Priced at $399, it includes a sleepcover and a stylus.
-While Kobo markets it primarily as a notepad, it functions effectively as both a notepad and an e-reader.
-Users can write on e-books and PDFs, and it features a new note app with Dropbox import and export capabilities.
-One interesting aspect is that it doesn't utilize a Wacom touchscreen like most other e-notes, which likely contributed to its competitive pricing.
-Kobo will face tough competition in the e-note industry from established players like Sony, Onyx Boox, Boyue, Remarkable, Supernote, as well as numerous Chinese retailers such as Hanvon and Bigme.
-The Elipsa's advantage lies in its Linux-based operating system, enabling it to operate efficiently with a quad-core processor, 1GB of RAM, and a smaller battery.
+Kobo is promoting it more as a notepad than an e-reader, though it serves both functions.
+You can annotate eBooks and PDFs and it features a new note-taking app that supports importing and exporting to Dropbox.
+Notably, it seems to not use a Wacom touchscreen like many other digital notepads, which likely helps in keeping the cost lower.
+Kobo will be up against several established competitors in the e-note market, such as Sony, Onyx Boox, Boyue, Remarkable, Supernote and various Chinese brands like Hanvon and Bigme.
+The Kobo Elipsa’s competitive edge will be its Linux-based operating system, allowing it to operate with a quad-core processor, 1GB of RAM and a smaller battery.